robertdavid010/HMVC-Templates/README.md

 in your controller modules where you wish to load a view.

+$data : Is any data you wish to pass to the view, as you normally would in CI.

 $param1 : The name of the template view files to be used.
-If NULL, then 'default' is used.
+If NULL, then 'default' is used (note* Only supports custom defined "body" view templates at this time.
+Future support for custom header, body, and footer templates is a todo).

-$param2 : The desired module view to get the content for the template views.
-Use the veiw filename without '_view.php'
+$param2 : The desired module view file to generate the content for the template views.
+Use the veiw filename without "_view.php".
+The default view file modules/<module name>/<module name>_view.php of the calling module will be used if the parameter is not specified.

 $param3 : The module from which to get the view file (if different than the calling module).

-Parameters must be specified in sequence, so to skip a parameter use the NULL value.
+Parameters must be specified in sequence but not all parameters are required.
+To skip a parameter to specify the subsequent parameter use "NULL" as the value for the paramter to be skipped.